-Agen, situated halfway between the great cities of Bordeaux and Toulouse in southwest France, is probably best known for its prunes which are dried from local plums and often steeped in brandy.
+Agen, situated halfway between the great cities of Bordeaux and Toulouse in southwest France, is probably best known for its prunes that are dried from local plums and often steeped in brandy.
 But there’s much more to this charming small city in the Lot-et-Garonne in the new region of Nouvelle-Aquitaine.
-It's a historic city with enough Gothic arches to satisfy the most architecturally minded visitor, a daily covered market full of tempting treats to buy, and eat, and to take home as gifts, narrow medieval alleys, and a canal and river.
+It's a historic city with enough Gothic arches to satisfy the most architecturally minded visitor; a daily covered market full of tempting treats to buy, eat, and take home as gifts; narrow medieval alleys; as well as having a canal and river.

-The people of Agen are infinitely friendly, and avid rugby fans as you'll find out if you pop into any of the bars or cafés during the rugby season.
+The people of Agen are infinitely friendly, and avid rugby fans abound if you pop into any of the bars or cafés during the rugby season.

-Interestingly, the world-famous Agen prunes are not actually from Agen, but from nearby villages.
+Interestingly, the world-famous Agen prunes are not actually from Agen but from nearby villages.
 They came to be connected with Agen because they were distributed from this city.
-Each year Agen holds the Grand Pruneau Show, which is a gastronomic festival, but really an excuse for a very good 3-day music festival with different artists each evening.
+Each year Agen holds the Grand Pruneau Show, which is a gastronomic festival, but really an excuse for a quality three-day music festival with different artists each evening.
 You can't miss it; it's held in various venues and in the streets of the town.

 - Take a walking tour of the city.
-Get maps and directions from the tourist office, or take an organised guided tour.
+Get maps and directions from the tourist office, or take an organized guided tour.
 This will take you to the main sites.

-- Start at Place Docteur-Pierre-Esquirol, a gracious square with its old town hall, theatre and Musee des Beaux-Arts (Fine Arts Museum) Housed in two pretty old red brick 16th- and 17th-century mansions, it's well worth a stroll through to see the comprehensive collection of prehistoric and mineral collections, beautifully carved capitals with leaves and animals in the medieval archaeology section, and its show piece, the Venus de Mas, a 1st-century BC Greek marble statue.
+- Start at Place Docteur-Pierre-Esquirol, a gracious square with its old town hall, theater, and Musée des Beaux-Arts (Fine Arts Museum).
+Housed in two old red brick 16th- and 17th-century mansions, it's well worth a stroll through to see the comprehensive collection of prehistoric and mineral collections as well as beautifully carved capitals with leaves and animals in the medieval archaeology section.
+Check out its showpiece: the Venus de Mas, a 1st-century B.C.
+Greek marble statue.

 - Take a walk along the banks of the River Garonne, one of the five major rivers of France, for lovely views of the town.

-- La Musée Pruneau Gourmand (located in Granges sur Lot near Agen) is the prime destination for those interested in Agen’s most famous crop as the museum traces the colorful history of the area’s prunes.
-There is a prune maze open July through September and the shop presents prunes prepared almost every way imaginable.
+- La Musée Pruneau Gourmand (located in Granges-sur-Lot near Agen) is the prime destination for those interested in Agen’s most famous crop as the museum traces the colorful history of the area’s prunes.
+There is a prune maze open from July through September, and the shop presents prunes prepared almost every way imaginable.

-- Walibi Aquitaine amusement park sits on 75 acres and features an actual 18th-century castle.
-Thrill-seekers should hop on the Zig-Zag roller coaster or speed along in the Boomerang double-loop coaster.
-There are also several rides for younger children, as well as a host of water rides (including white-water rafting on a man-made river).
+- Walibi Sud-Ouest amusement park sits on 75 acres and features an actual 18th-century castle.
+Thrill-seekers should hop on the Scratch roller coaster or speed along in the Boomerang double-loop coaster.
+There are also several rides for younger children, as well as a host of water rides (including white-water rafting on a constructed river).
 In July and August, there is a shuttle from the Agen train station to Walibi.

 - Végétales Visions (located in Colayrac Saint Cirq near Agen) features an awe-inspiring mix of plants from five continents.
-The exhibits include a zen garden, exotic garden and botanical garden.
-There's also a great variety of rare species here.
+The exhibits include a Zen garden, exotic garden, and botanical garden.
+It also houses a great variety of rare species.

 - Château des Jacobins is a destination unto itself.
-This four-star hotel in the heart of the old town was originally built for a count in the 19th century, and the castle remains beautifully furnished today and it's acknowledged that the rooms are among the finest in this region of France.
+This four-star hotel in the heart of the old town was originally built for a count in the 19th century, and the castle remains beautifully furnished today.
+It's acknowledged that the rooms are among the finest in this region of France.